 Dental fillings are made to replace missing areas of the tooth and provide a sturdy replacement tooth surface.
 There are several options for filling material that dentists and their patients can choose from based on appearance and budget.

 One of the oldest and most common materials for fillings is silver/amalgam.
 This option has been in use for over 150 years and has become the go-to for many dental professionals because it’s cost-effective and easy to place.
-Amalgam fillings start out shiny and silver but become dull and gray over time—making them a practical choice for fillings in the back of the mouth that people are unlikely to see.
+Amalgam fillings start out shiny and silver but become dull and gray over time making them a practical choice for fillings in the back of the mouth that people are unlikely to see.

 Porcelain fillings are one of the most expensive choices for fillings, and they are an appealing option because they can be matched to a

 natural tooth color while being durable and stain-resistant.
 However, these are more commonly used for larger fillings or onlays because porcelain fillings require patients to be fitted.

 Steps and Recovery

-of fillings can depend on which material is being used.
+The full procedure of fillings can depend on which material is being used.
 However, no matter what filling is used, the procedure starts the same way:

 Getting fillings starts with the dentist administering an anesthetic to reduce discomfort.
 A local anesthetic numbs only the area that’s being worked on, allowing the patient to be fully awake and responsive.

 For patients with anxiety, additional anesthetic options are available!
 Talk with your dentist for more information.

 Once the mouth is numbed, the dentist will work on preparing the tooth and filling.
-The patient won’t feel a thing during the procedure
+The patient won’t feel a thing during the procedure thanks to the anesthesia.

 Copyright 2020 Cottonwood Dental